Aarhus-Psychiatry-Research/psycop-common/README.md

 ## Installation

-We recommend installing straight into your source folder:
+We recommend installing straight into your `src` folder, so you can make modifications to the libraries when required:

 ```bash
 pip install --src ./src -e git+https://github.com/Aarhus-Psychiatry-Research/psycop-common#egg=psycop